So what is Servicing and Hypertuning?

 Anything that came with the original mount on or after the original point of sale.
 This includes:

-Handset (HBX), cables, control boards and ports, Motors, Voltage Regulator and Power supply, Mount case, fasteners, tripod and spreader.
+Handset (HBX), cables, control boards and ports, Stepper Motors, Voltage Regulator and Power supply, Mount case, fasteners, tripod and spreader.
 Any damage to the mount due to misuse as laid out by the manufacturer is also not covered.
+Nor are we liable for component failure whilst under rebuild, unless directly our fault because they are aged products.

-In the case of axis repairs and tuning we carry out a load test on every mount with either an 8 inch reflector or 100mm f9 refractor - or 70mm refractor for smaller mounts, and adjust so to ensure the mount is performing as it should under real-world conditions.
+In the case of axis repairs and tuning we carry out a a validation load test on every mount with either an 8 inch reflector or 100mm f9 refractor - or 70mm refractor for smaller mounts, and adjust so to ensure the mount is performing as it should under real-world conditions.
+Sometimes, where required we wlll also perform PHD or TDM tests to gather data to validate the mount.
+This will add to the time as guiding is weather dependant!
+We are working on a reliable day system for timing.

-Modifications to new mounts such as belt-drive kits or custom parts will invalidate the Manufacturers warranty.
+Modifications to new mounts such as belt-drive kits or custom parts will invalidate the existing Manufacturers warranty.

 Please note: All DarkFrame Ltd warranties are non-transferable.